—As NLC meets striking varsity unions

 The NLC explained that the scheduled meeting with the four striking unions was to know their level of engagement with the federal government.

-General Secretary of NLC, Comrade Emma Ugbaja told Vanguard yesterday that the meeting slated for 10 am at the Labour House today, was aimed at finding a way to resolve the face-off between the aggrieved unions and government in the interest of all stakeholders.
+General Secretary of NLC, Comrade Emma Ugbaja told Vanguard yesterday that the meeting slated for 10 am on Tuesday at the Labour House is aimed at seeing a way to resolve the face-off between the aggrieved unions and government in the interest of all stakeholders.

-Comrade Ugbaja said that it was proper to hear from the unions first before taking any position, adding that the interest of labor was to ensure that the matter was sorted out.
+Comrade Ugbaja said that it was proper to hear from the unions first before taking any position, adding that the interest of labour was to ensure that the matter was sorted out.